RobAlexander/watt/README.md

 ### Volt

-Runs tests against all pages (original and mutants) to generate reports (FUTURE and modifies into a stnadard format to allow analysis).
+Runs tests against all pages (original and mutants) to generate reports (FUTURE and modifies into a standard format to allow analysis).

 Results are stores in the `run/results` directory.